Blogs

 wave

-Day one of the Sheffield Shield final delivered a stunning upset as Queensland were bowled out for a record-low 95, the lowest ever first-innings total in a Shield final.
-South Australia's captain, Nathan McSweeney, vindicated his decision to bowl first, with his team's bowlers running rampant at Karen Rolton Oval.
+Day one of the Sheffield Shield final?
+Let's just say it didn't go as planned for Queensland.
+Honestly, who saw *that* coming?
+They were bowled out for a measly 95 runs – the lowest first-innings total *ever* in a Shield final!
+That's a record-breaking collapse, folks.
+South Australia's captain, Nathan McSweeney, made the right call bowling first, and his team's bowlers absolutely ran riot at Karen Rolton Oval.

-Brendan Doggett was the star performer, taking a remarkable 6-31, while Nathan McAndrew chipped in with 2-22.
-The South Australian quicks exploited the conditions perfectly, dismissing Test batsmen Usman Khawaja (2) and Marnus Labuschagne (0) early.
-Khawaja, despite being dropped twice, fell victim to a sharp catch by McAndrew.
-Labuschagne's dismissal followed soon after, showcasing SA's well-executed plan against the Australian number three.
+Brendan Doggett was the star, snatching an incredible 6-31.
+Nathan McAndrew wasn't far behind with 2-22.
+The South Australian quicks used the conditions brilliantly.
+They were on fire!
+They even got rid of Test batsmen Usman Khawaja (2) and Marnus Labuschagne (0) early on.
+Khawaja, despite being dropped twice – twice! – still ended up caught by McAndrew.
+Talk about a lucky break for SA.
+Labuschagne's dismissal followed shortly after, showing just how well SA planned to take down the Australian number three.

-Watch the remaining days of the Sheffield Shield final live and free on Kayo Freebies!
+Catch the rest of the Sheffield Shield final live and free on Kayo Freebies!

 FAQ